MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Add-Content.md

 **Stream** is a dynamic parameter that the FileSystem provider adds to `Add-Content`.
 This parameter works only in file system drives.

-You can use the `Add-Content` cmdlet to change the content of the **Zone.Identifier** alternate data stream.
+You can use the `Add-Content` cmdlet to change the content of any alternate data stream, such as `Zone.Identifier`.
 However, we do not recommend this as a way to eliminate security checks that block files that are downloaded from the Internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.

 This parameter was introduced in PowerShell 3.0.
 As of PowerShell 7.2, `Add-Content` can